 3. Not permitted to be disclosed.
 Any denial will state the reasons for denial.

 To Find Out What Disclosures Have Been Made: You have a right to receive a list of when, to whom, for what purpose and what content of your PHI has been released other than instances of disclosure: for treatment, payment and operations; to you, your family, or pursuant to your written authorization.
-Your request can relate to disclosures going as far back as six years.
+Your request can relate to disclosures going as far back as seven years.